psivatha/imp-mlai-loan-status-predictor/model_card.md

 ## Limitations

 **Generalization:** The model's performance may vary with different datasets.
 It should be evaluated on new data to ensure it generalises well.
-However, due to the fact that the model performed well with the data predicted by a Linear Regression model and of KNN.
-The model can be somewhat safely assumed to be generalising well.

 **Feature Dependency:** The model's predictions are only as good as the input features.
 Inaccurate or biased input data can lead to incorrect predictions.